foilen/sendmail-to-msmtp/README.md

 ## Compile

-`./gradlew goClean goBuild goTest`
+`./create-local-release.sh`

-The file is then in `.gogradle/sendmail-to-msmtp-linux-amd64`
+The file is then in `build/bin/sendmail`

 ## Execute

 To execute:
-`./.gogradle/sendmail-to-msmtp-linux-amd64`
+`./build/bin/sendmail`

 # Create release

 `./create-public-release.sh`

+That will show the latest created version.
+Then, you can choose one and execute:
+`./create-public-release.sh X.X.X`

 # Use with debian